Inherited Crypto Taxes in the US 2026 – Step-Up in Basis Explained

 Start for free →Under IRS rules, when you inherit an asset (including cryptocurrency), your cost basis is "stepped up" to the fair market value on the date of death.
 Any gain that accrued during the deceased's lifetime is effectively wiped out.

-Example: Deceased bought Bitcoin at $5,000.
-Bitcoin is worth $80,000 at death.
-Heir inherits with a $80,000 basis.
-If heir sells at $82,000, they only owe capital gains on $2,000 – not $77,000.
+Real example: Deceased bought Bitcoin at $5,000.
+Bitcoin is worth $80,000 at the date of death.
+The heir inherits with an $80,000 basis.
+When the heir sells at $82,000, they owe capital gains tax on only $2,000 — not $77,000.
+That is a potentially enormous tax savings that many heirs do not even know to claim.

 Long-Term Capital Gains Automatically